kierannp/fick1d/README.md

 # fick1d

-This package is for simulating non-steady state diffusion according to Fick's Second law of diffusion.
+This package is for simulating non-steady state diffusion according to Fick's Second law of diffusion in 1 dimension.

 ## Current 1-D models supported: